odomi/RFSoftware/README.md

 # RFSoftware
-repository An open-source system for facial recognition facial recognition in controlled environments
+repository An open-source system for facial recognition --Facial recognition prototype in controlled environments